tweedge/ru-ok/README.md

 And again on 2022-03-13, IT ARMY instructed readers to DDoS `92.53.97.198` (which this project cannot measure) as part of the attacks on `alfabank.ru`.

+...and so on.
+This keeps occasionally happening, and is no longer a unique enough event to note.
+TL;DR it's a known gap.

 **No UDP testing.** Same problem as above, new port.
 On 2022-03-09, IT ARMY listed UDP 500 as open on IP `77.247.242.173` (belonging to `nspk.ru`) - UDP reachability cannot be reliably assessed using RIPE Atlas to my knowledge.

 **No testing internationalized domain names.** On 2022-03-01, IT ARMY instructed readers to take down `объясняем.рф`.
 Attempting to start RIPE Atlas measurements against this domain, the requests failed with a status code of 400.
 I am triaging this for later results and hope to add this to the sample, for examply by punycoding the domain before attempting to start the sample.